Explainable Action Form Assessment by Exploiting Multimodal Chain-of-Thoughts Reasoning: RELATED WORK

 \section{RELATED WORK}

 \textbf{Video Understanding.} Video understanding is always a challenging problem in the field of computer vision and multimedia, which aims to enable computers to interpret and analyze video content.
-It contains many subtasks including action recognition~\cite{10.5555/2968826.2968890,8454294,7558228,9008827,zhou2017temporalrelation,Carreira_2017_CVPR,9008780,10.5555/3504035.3504947,cheronICCV15, qian2025beyond,zhu2025semantic,qi2019attentive,qi2020stc,lv2025t2sg,zhu2023unsupervised} , action localization~\cite{8237579,Huang_2022_CVPR,he2022asm,Lin_2018_ECCV,zhang2025weakly,lv2023disentangled,qi2018stagnet,qi2020imitative,qi2019ke,qi2025robust,11223230}, etc. Most widely-used action recognition methods adopt the two-stream structure~\cite{10.5555/2968826.2968890,8454294,7558228,9008827,zhou2017temporalrelation} to model both spatial and temporal information.
+It contains many subtasks including action recognition~\cite{10.5555/2968826.2968890,8454294,7558228,9008827,zhou2017temporalrelation,Carreira_2017_CVPR,9008780,10.5555/3504035.3504947,cheronICCV15, qian2025beyond,zhu2025semantic,qi2019attentive,qi2020stc,lv2025t2sg,zhu2023unsupervised}, action localization~\cite{8237579,Huang_2022_CVPR,he2022asm,Lin_2018_ECCV,zhang2025weakly,lv2023disentangled,qi2018stagnet,qi2020imitative,qi2019ke,qi2025robust,11223230}, etc. Most widely-used action recognition methods adopt the two-stream structure~\cite{10.5555/2968826.2968890,8454294,7558228,9008827,zhou2017temporalrelation} to model both spatial and temporal information.
 Meanwhile, the transformer-based methods can be treated as the third category, such as Video Swin~\cite{Liu_2022_CVPR}, Timesformer~\cite{gberta_2021_ICML}, MViT v2~\cite{li2021improved}, etc. Another key research avenue involves skeleton-based approaches, which are also proposed to address the issue~\cite{10.5555/3504035.3504947,cheronICCV15}.
 More recently, the field has shown a growing trend towards incorporating additional modalities, with text being a prominent example.
 Illustrating this, Qian~\emph{et al.}~\cite{qian2025beyond} proposed a language-guided approach to action decomposition that resolves an action label into an ordered sequence of descriptions.
 In a similar vein, Zhu~\emph{et al.}~\cite{zhu2025semantic} leveraged bimodal data from text and skeletons to learn prompts.
-Furthermore, Zhang~\emph{et al.}~\cite{zhang2025weakly} harnessed the semantic priors from Multimodal Large Language Models to provide guidance for temporal action localization models.
-However, the aforementioned methods are used to determine the category of the action and are unable to assess the standard of the action.
-Therefore, we propose a new AFA task and a novel baseline model in this work.
+Furthermore, Zhang~\emph{et al.}~\cite{zhang2025weakly} harnessed the semantic priors from Multimodal Large Language Models to provide guidance for temporal action localization models. \ar{More broadly, while MLLMs have remarkably advanced video understanding \cite{tang2025video,zhang2024mm,kuang2025natural,song2025bridge,qin2025synergy,wu2025survey}, they primarily excel at action classification and localization.
+Their inability to evaluate whether a movement is executed correctly based on objective criteria is exactly why we introduce our proposed AFA task.}